otrv4/otrv4/architecture-decisions/012-otrv3-compatible-mode.md

 Alice wants to send a message to Bob.

-1. Alice adds Bob as a contact
+1. Alice adds Bob as a contact.
 2. Alice verifies Bob's identity.
 She either:

-  a.
-Use Bob's User Profile and verify Bob's fingerprint using a business card,
+  * Uses Bob's User Profile and verifies Bob's fingerprint using a business card, a HTTPS website, etc.
-     a HTTPS website;

-  b.
-Perform a interactive DAKE and use SMP.
+  * Performs an interactive DAKE and uses SMP.

 2. Alice types a message and "sends it" to Bob.

-  a.
-A DAKE is performed if the app is not already in an encrypted state.
+  * A DAKE is performed if the app is not already in an encrypted state.

-  b.
-Alice is warned about any problem to establish the encrypted channel and/or
-     any problem with the identity verification for Bob.
+  * Alice is warned about any problem to establish the encrypted channel and/or any problem with the identity verification for Bob.

-  c.
-The conversation keys do not need to be stored on the device for later use.
+  * The conversation keys do not need to be stored on the device for later use.

-  d.
-Instance tags are required because there may be multiple devices.
+  * Instance tags are required because there may be multiple devices.

-  e.
-Fragmentation could be optional depending on the network, but this is
-     unlikely due support to multiple networks.
+  * Fragmentation could be optional depending on the network, but this is unlikely due support to multiple networks.

 3. Bob receives the message from Alice.